neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

    [![3_1546846629992](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/3_1546846629992.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/3_1546846629992.png)

 4. Concerning the smart contract you wrote, [0] represents the function name while [1] the input param of the function (ignore if not exist).
-If you need to invoke deploy function and release the assets onto the chain, please take the following steps: click [0], fill in "deploy" (all in lowercase letters) in the new value, click`update `and close the window.
+If you need to invoke deploy function and release the assets onto the chain, take the following steps: click [0], fill in "deploy" (all in lowercase letters) in the new value, click `update `and close the window.

    [![3_1545633970239](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/3_1545633970239.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/3_1545633970239.png)

 5. Click `trial run` to test the contract.
 If no error is spotted, click `invoke`, which may cost several GAS.

-## View contract assets
+## Viewing contract assets

 Click `advance`-> `options` in NEO-GUI and fill in the scripthash of the recently deployed assets.
 The NEP-5 assets will show up in your asset page.